 Tuition and Fees

-How much does it cost to attend Mason?
-The Office of Student Financial Aid calculates an estimated budget of the average cost of tuition, fees, room, board, books and supplies, personal and transportation expenses.
-Each student’s actual costs will vary depending on the number of credit hours, housing and meal plan choices, and other variables.
+The Office of Student Financial Aid calculates an estimated budget of the average educational costs associated with attending the university.
+This includes the cost of tuition, fees, room, board, books & supplies, and personal & transportation expenses.
+Please note that this is only an estimate; each student’s actual costs will vary depending on the number of credit hours, housing and meal plan choices, and other variables.

 *Undergraduate estimated tuition costs are based on full-time status of 12-16 credits per semester.